Tips for Taking Care of Your Floor

-- If the soil is left on grout surface for long periods of time it will leave a stain mark in that area.
-All Express Flooring grout has stain resistance sealing in it, but not stain proof.
+- If any soil is left on grout surface for long periods of time it will leave a stain mark in that area.
+All Express Flooring grout has stain resistance sealing in it, but it’s not stain proof.

-- You can sweep, vacuum, or dust mop but do not use a dust mop with oils.
+- You can sweep, vacuum, or dust mop your tile, but do not use a dust mop with oils.
 A microfiber mop system is recommended.

-- A razor blade or putty knife can be used to remove tar, chewing gum or any other stubborn spot; however, these tools can scratch or damage your tile flooring.
+- A razor blade or putty knife can be used to remove tar, chewing gum or any other stubborn spot.
+But be careful, these tools can scratch or damage your tile flooring.

 - Do not use soaps that create suds to clean your floor as it will leave a dull finish.
-Soaps are very hard to remove from the surface as most soap has wax in them.
+Soaps are very hard to remove from the surface because of the wax within them.
 Hot water is recommended to use when washing your floors.
-When you are finished washing your floors, you should rinse with plain warm water to make sure all cleaners are removed.
+When you are finished washing your floors, rinse them with plain warm water to make sure all cleaners are removed.

 - Allow floors to dry completely before walking on them to assure that moisture will not pick up dirt from the bottom of your footwear.
-Call Express for a recommendation on cleaning products.
+Call us for a recommendation on cleaning products.

-- Tile flooring is very durable and stable, however, it is not indestructible.
+- Tile flooring is very durable and stable, but not indestructible.
 Heavy objects can chip and break tiles.
-Always lift and replace all furniture when moving them throughout the tiled area.
+Always lift and replace all furniture when moving it throughout the tiled area.
 Dragging heavy items or furniture can scratch or damage your tile flooring.
 All product warranties are void from damage caused by pets and customer abuse or neglect.

 - When spills happen, wipe them up as quickly as possible using a white cloth.
-The colored cloth may not be colorfast and will leave the fabric dye on the surface.
+Using colored cloths may leave fabric dye on the surface of your floor.